 Is There An Unforgivable Sin?

 If I don’t lose my salvation with every sin, are there any specific sins that can remove me from God’s grace?
 1 John 5:16 says that “There is sin that leads to death; I do not say that one should pray for that.”
 What is this sin that leads to death; sin that we should not even bother to pray for?
 John seems to define two categories of sin, some that are forgivable and some that are not.

 But what is the unforgivable sin?
 Some, like the Roman Catholic church, specify some specific sins as being mortal, meaning unforgivable., while others are venial, or forgivable.
 Others see this unforgivable sin as the blasphemy of the Holy Spirit mentioned by Jesus in Matthew 12:32.
 And others see this unforgivable sin as a rejection of the gospel.

 Rejection of the gospel seems to be what Paul is dealing with in Galatians 5:4 when he says “You are severed from Christ, you who would be justified by the law; you have fallen away from grace.”
 These are people who must have been connected with Christ at one point, else how could they be severed from him.
 What had they done to be severed from him?
 They had exchanged the gospel, and God’s grace, for justification by law, a different gospel.
 As a result, they had fallen from grace.

 And this would seem to be the key in the issue of losing one’s salvation.
 Have you abandoned your faith and the grace of God, either for a different gospel, or just to return to the world?
 If so, then you have not endured to the end, and are not saved.

-The views expressed in this post are mine, and are not held by all Arminians.
-Regardless your stand on eternal security, if you accept the doctrines of total depravity, unlimited atonement, conditional election and resistible grace, you are an Arminian.
+The views expressed in this post are mine and are not held by all Arminians.
+Regardless of your stand on eternal security, if you accept the doctrines of total depravity, unlimited atonement, conditional election, and resistible grace, you are an Arminian.